smuellerDD/acvpparser/README.protobuf.md

 Also note that with the ability to use the same unchanged backends for both, the ACVP-Parser and ACVP-Proto, it is possible that new backends can be developed in user space with ACVP-Parser.
 Only when the actual testing shall be performed, the newly created backend may be wrapped by the ACVP-Proto.

+## Integration of ACVP Proto into other Environments

+The ACVP Proto implementation does not have any external dependencies except for several POSIX calls.
+Specifically, see the "frontend_headers.h" file for POSIX calls that may need replacement.
+Further, the ACVP Proto depends on the presence of the "constructor" logic of the underlying linker.
+If the constructor is not offered, make sure you create a wrapper C file calling the constructor functions during initialization of the ACVP Proto (see frontend_header.h / linux_kernel/proto_frontend_linux_kernel.c:proto_init for examples).

+If the intended compilation environment does not provide POSIX functions, the following approach is permissible to provide such functions without changing the ACVP Parser / Proto code base:

+1. Create a header file "external_frontend_header.h" which contains the replacement code.

+2. Make sure the compiler can find this header file with proper CFLAGS options (e.g. the `-I` option)

+3. Set the following macro definition during compilation `__EXTERNAL_FRONTEND_HEADER__` which pulls in your `external_frontend_header.h`.

 ## Local Test

 The local test can be achieved by the following after having the ACVP-Parser and ACVP-Proxy compiled with the STDIN/STDOUT ex/import: